yikang4570/DLC_FILTER_PIPELINE/README.md

 A simple Jupyter notebook interface is provided for easily running this pipeline.

-The first cell performs pose estimation and footstrike detection.
-Press play, and simply multi-select avi files to run this automatically (roughly 2.5 minutes per video).
-The outputs of this cell include a variety of plots of pre- and post-filtered limb tracking (general pose estimation and footstep detection), labeled videos, and most importantly the DATA.mat files which consist of one row per footstep used for gait parameter calculation.

-The second cell provides trial exclusion, pixel scaling, and gait parameter calculation.
-Press play, and you will be prompted to select an outer default folder (GAIT, see structure below), then select a batch (eg. GAIT/20250827analyzed below), then press cancel.
-You will be taken to a GUI where you can keep or reject trials (keyboard shortcuts Y and N), these are written to a file that is read in the next step.
-After the trial exclusion GUI, select a bottom calibration file (scale bar within the bottom view), and click two points 15 inches apart.
-After this, gait parameters will automatically be calculated for the whole folder from the failure_logger as individual excel files and in a MASTER file.

 <em>
 NOTE (Folder Structure): Proper functioning of this package relies on a pretty strict folder structure.
 While some flexibility is built in, any deviation from this structure has the potential to mess up its dreamy automation.